-Co-managers in cooperation with federal agencies and other states set fishing seasons.
-Harvest management seeks to achieve population-specific conservation goals for Endangered Species Act listed fish.
+The co-managers, in cooperation with federal agencies and other states, set fishing seasons.
+Harvest management seeks to achieve population-specific conservation goals for Endangered Species Act-listed fish.
 Caps on harvest-related impacts are intended to provide additional protection.
 This means that the maximum fish harvest in an area is set by the “weakest link” present in that area.

-The harvest charts illustrate historic and present day catch numbers over time from the Washington Department of Fish and Wildlife based on sport catch record cards and commercial landings.
-The fish caught are hatchery and wild coho and Chinook salmon in both marine and fresh water.
-Tribal catch is not included here.
+The harvest charts from the Washington Department of Fish and Wildlife illustrate historic and present day catch numbers over time based on sport catch record cards and commercial landings.
+The fish caught are hatchery and wild coho and Chinook salmon in both marine water and freshwater.
+Tribal catch is included.

 Ecological concerns were developed by NOAA Fisheries and are similar to “limiting factors” referred to in recovery plans.
 Each regional recovery plan has its own set of ecological concerns, which are changes to habitat that can lead to threats to salmon and steelhead survival.
 The charts for this measure show percentages of projects that address the main ecological concerns for two regions, the Upper Columbia River Salmon Recovery Region and the Snake River Salmon Recovery Region.
 Percentages are shown by subbasin and by ecological concern.

 Tracking ecological concerns and habitat restoration facilitates more efficient and strategic planning.
 Tracking ecological concerns also allows for the assessment of habitat actions and their benefits to listed species and how these benefits may contribute to recovery.